 Strengths and limitations

-The strengths of this study are randomized controlled design, adequate sample size, rebound hypoglycemia analyses and subgroup analyses ‘
+The strengths of this study are randomized controlled design, adequate sample size, rebound hypoglycemia analyses, and subgroup analyses ‘.

-Limitations are it’s in a single tertiary care centre, which may limit generalizability.
+Limitations of this study is in a single tertiary care centre, which may limit generalizability.
 Subgroup analyses, particularly those evaluating secondary outcomes, may have been underpowered due to smaller sample sizes.
 Outcomes such as duration of stay, feeding outcomes, and long-term neurodevelopmental follow-up were not assessed.

 Summary of findings